henrypoydar/couchrest-rails/README.md

 These paths can be customized in an initializer or environment configuration file:

-    CouchrestRails.fixtures_path  = 'custom/path/to/your/fixtures/from/app/root'
+    CouchRestRails.fixtures_path  = 'custom/path/to/your/fixtures/from/app/root'
-    CouchrestRails.views_path     = 'custom/path/to/your/views/from/app/root'
+    CouchRestRails.views_path     = 'custom/path/to/your/views/from/app/root'

 ## Usage